2022 London Sevens

 In World Rugby Sevens Series history, the second-last event of the series has been almost futile regarding seasonal points that the teams are vying for as most teams' points accrued in the second-last event would not affect their overall standing.
 However, during the 2021–22 season, the season standings pre- and post-London Sevens have been the most competitive since the establishment of the Sevens Series, with just eight points separating the top three teams (two points between the top two) before the tournament and six points after it.
 By the final event, there are mathematically four teams capable of taking the 2021–22 World Rugby Sevens Series title.

 Format

 The sixteen teams were drawn into four pools of four.
 Each team played the three opponents in their pool once.
-The top two teams from each pool advanced to the Cup bracket, with the losers of the quarter-finals vying for a fifth-place finish.
-The remaining eight teams that finished third or fourth in their pool played off for 9th place, with the losers of the 9th-place quarter-finals competing for 13th place.
+The top two teams from each pool advanced to the Cup bracket, with the losers of the quarterfinals vying for a fifth-place finish.
+The remaining eight teams that finished third or fourth in their pool played off for 9th place, with the losers of the 9th-place quarterfinals competing for 13th place.